s0len/meta-manager-config/README.md

 This is where you'll find all my config files related to Plex Meta Manager.
 I've included an example of how you could fire off each overlay in my example config [exampleConfig.yml](https://raw.githubusercontent.com/s0len/meta-manager-config/main/exampleConfig.yml).

 ## Movies
-Below you'll find the config which then if used will generate the image below.
+Below you'll find the yaml config which then if used will generate the image below.
 ### Creates a ribbon style background in the top left corner with a width of 313 pixels.
 Keep in mind, it has to be run before any overlay which is supposed to be on top of the background
 ```yaml
 - url: https://raw.githubusercontent.com/s0len/meta-manager-config/main/overlays/background_top_left_313_wide.yml